 Salt Spring Island is one of the most popular and well-known of the Gulf Islands, which lie between Mainland British Colombia and Vancouver Island off Canada’s west coast.

-There are so many great things to do in Salt Spring Island, even with a population of just 11,000 and a total size that allows you to drive from the top of the island to bottom in 45 minutes!
+There are so many great things to do on Salt Spring Island, even with a population of just 11,000 and a total size that allows you to drive from the top of the island to the bottom in 45 minutes!

 Best Things to Do on Salt Spring Island